natnew/Conference-Research/reports/project_report_overview _client_edition.md

 ## 9. Challenges and Limitations

-**Challenges**:
+**Challenges:**
-- Difficulty in scraping dynamically loaded content on modern websites.
+- Difficulty in scraping dynamically loaded content on modern websites: Many modern websites use JavaScript to load content, making it challenging for traditional scraping methods.
-- Inconsistent data formats across conferences require additional preprocessing and validation.
+- Inconsistent data formats across conferences require additional preprocessing and validation: Conference websites often present delegate data in different formats, increasing the complexity of data cleaning and preprocessing.

-**Limitations**:
+- Finite context length in LLM models: The limited context window restricts the amount of historical data or detailed instructions the system can process at a given time, making it difficult to retain prior knowledge across multiple steps.
+This affects the completeness of the generated outputs when filling in missing information.
+- Challenges in long-term planning and task decomposition: LLMs struggle to adapt to complex, multi-step processes, such as refining outputs based on errors or incomplete data.
+The inability to easily revise plans reduces the system’s flexibility when handling unexpected issues.
+- Reliability of natural language interfaces: The interaction between the LLM and external components (e.g., data validation, mail merge) depends on natural language, which can lead to formatting errors or misinterpretations of instructions, necessitating additional validation efforts.
+-
+**Limitations:**
-- The system may struggle to gather information from websites that require JavaScript to load content or use CAPTCHA.
+- The system may struggle to gather information from websites that require JavaScript to load content or use CAPTCHA, limiting the scope of data that can be automatically retrieved.
-- Occasional manual intervention is required to fill in missing delegate information.
+- Occasional manual intervention is required to fill in missing delegate information: Despite the use of LLMs, some data sources may not provide enough context for accurate auto-completion, requiring human involvement.
+- Limited ability to handle complex delegate profiles: The model’s context window may not be sufficient to process detailed or lengthy delegate profiles, which can affect the quality of the final email generation or bios.
+- LLM outputs may be inconsistent or prone to formatting issues: Relying on natural language generation introduces the risk of formatting errors or outputs that deviate from the intended structure, which can affect the reliability of automated processes like email generation.

 ---